eclipse-theia/theia/doc/Authoring_Extensions.md

 ## Implementing the Extension

 Next let's look at the generated code for our extension in the `hello-world-extension` folder.
 Let’s start with the `package.json`.
-It specifies the package’s metadata, its dependencies to the (bleeding edge) theia core package, a few scripts and dev dependencies, and the theia-extensions.
+It specifies the package’s metadata, its dependencies to the (bleeding edge) Theia core package, a few scripts and dev dependencies, and the theia-extensions.

 The keyword `theia-extension` is important: It allows a Theia app to identify and install Theia extensions from `npm`.